sushmitavgopalan16/sush-website/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a data scientist with a background in Economics and Computational Social Science.
-I like machine learning, network analysis, informative and pretty visualizations, flowers and books! :flower
+I like machine learning, network analysis, informative and pretty visualizations, flowers and books!